What you need to know before you dive into your first Facebook Live

 Facebook Live.
 Gosh, those two words fill a lot of small business owners with dread.
 I know they did for me!
 I bet you’re thinking: “What?
 But you’re a marketer by profession!”
 Yes, I am, but I still get nervous about trying new things.
 So, now I’ve let you into my little secret, I’m going to tell you how you should go about setting up your first Facebook Live.

 Before we get to that, there’s a good reason why you should be live streaming on Facebook.
-Here are some very compelling statistics from 2017.
+Here are some very compelling statistics.

 What’s your Facebook Live plan?